ml-explore/mlx-examples/phi2/README.md

 # Phi-2

-Phi-2 is a 2.7B parameter model released by Microsoft[^1] and trained on a mixture of GPT-4 outputs and clean web-text.
-Its performance rivals much larger models.
+Phi-2 is a 2.7B parameter language model released by Microsoft[^1] with performance that rivals much larger models.
+It was trained on a mixture of GPT-4 outputs and clean web text.

-Phi-2 efficiently runs on an Apple silicon device with 8 GB memory in 16-bit precision.
+Phi-2 efficiently runs on Apple silicon devices with 8GB of memory in 16-bit precision.

 ## Setup